 Set alerts and create charts or reports

-CrimeMapping allows citizens to set crime alerts around specified addresses or receive automatic notifications of when sex offenders move in or out of areas they select.
+The CrimeMapping website gives users the power to set their own crime alerts around specific addresses, such as an automatic notification when vehicle break-ins occur within their area.
 They can filter data by date and crime type and create charts based on the crime incidents that are shown on the map.
 Citizens can view crime activity within a specified radius from any location such as a residence, business, or school address or display the distance from any crime to any address of interest.

 Tell your story